Substance Use

 • Tightness in the neck

 The intersection between these two conditions is not uncommon.
-However, very few Americans receive treatment for both conditions simultaneously, a fact that underscores our need for greater awareness about this co-occurrence.
+However, very few Americans simultaneously receive treatment for both conditions, underscoring our need for greater awareness about this co-occurrence.

 Understanding the Causes of Anxiety and Addiction

-Anxiety and addiction often go hand in hand, forming a complex relationship.
+Anxiety and addiction often go hand in hand.
 A key element that contributes to this connection is how substances like cocaine can influence areas of the brain associated with stress.

 Genetic Predisposition

 Your genes can predispose you to both anxiety disorders and substance abuse issues.
-Inherited characteristics may have an impact on how one reacts to difficult situations or shocks, potentially leading to the growth of these issues.
+Inherited characteristics may impact how you react to difficult situations or shocks, potentially leading to the growth of these problems.
+(16)

 Biochemical Factors